BillJr99/Ursinus-CS274/_pages/Labs/lab-adderdesign.md

 ### Online VHDL Editor

 If you have trouble using the tools, the [EDA Playground](https://edaplayground.com/) is an online VHDL editor and compiler that you can try!
 On the left menu, you can select VHDL as the `Testbench and Design`, and specify the name of your testbench component in the `Top entity` text box.
 Under `Tools & Simulators`, choose `GHDL`, and hit `Run` at the top.
+Optionally, you can select the `EPWave` tool to enable the output waveform similar to gtkwave.

 The only restriction is that you will save all your work in a single design file, and a single testbench file.
 So, if you have multiple entities, you'll paste them one after the other in the design file.
 Here is an example, using a 3-input and gate that structurally wires together two 2-input and gates (notice the two files are pasted one right after the other, such that the and2 gate begins as soon as the and3 gate ends!):